 I've always been intrigued by the world of startups and the positive impact they bring to the world, from contributing to economic dynamism with new innovations and inventions to creating new jobs to simply making life easier for the average Joe.

-It's amazing. and impressive how entrepreneurs raise tons of funding and create such a lasting impact on the world.
+It's amazing.
+And impressive how entrepreneurs raise tons of funding and create such a lasting impact on the world.

 From being a Student Venture Capitalist in UK, to a working on a short stint at a local VC firm, I've always been on the look out, exploring new ideas and hunting for the 'next big thing'.
 But one thing I realised over the years is that doing business, raising funds and making profits is no longer enough.
-Don't get me wrong.
-It's amazing, but I believe there has to be more effort and funding going into social impact initiatives.

 Many in the world face daunting social problems that the average person couldn’t believe.
 From climate change to education inequity to extreme poverty.
 There's just so much more potential yet to be executed upon.